When nature lives nearer, we all live better

 Our aim is to help millions more people enjoy time in nature close to home, in greener, thriving towns and cities.

-Nature Towns and Cities is a coalition of organisations from across the public, private and third sectors who are committed to bringing nature and green space to urban areas for everyone's benefit.
+Nature Towns and Cities is a coalition of public, private and third sector organisations, committed to bringing nature and green space to urban areas for everyone's benefit.

-This coalition will help to put nature, green infrastructure and heritage at the very heart of local decision-making, focusing on those areas that will benefit the most.
-Over the next 10 years we’re aiming to help 5 million more people to have easy access to green and blue space close to home, and 1 million more children to be able to play in nature on their doorstep.
+This coalition will help to put nature, green infrastructure and heritage at the heart of local decision-making, focusing on those areas that will benefit the most.
+Over the next 10 years we’re aiming to help 5 million more people enjoy better access to green and blue space close to home, and 1 million more children to be able to play in nature on their doorstep.

 A luscious garden with lots of foliage and flowers, with a person leaning through the plants, gardening